Flutterwave/Node-v3/documentation/banks.md

 # BANKS

-We recommend reading the main readme first, to understand the requirements for using the library and how to initiate this in your apps.
-This guide assumes you've read that.
+We recommend that you first review the [main README](../README.md) to understand the requirements for using our library and how to implement it in your applications.
+This guide assumes you have done that.

 Fetch Bank details via any of these methods:
 1. [Fetch all Banks](#get-all-banks)